 Swiss model: personal wealth

-The first obvious thing is that the loans would be more subsidized.
-With government-guaranteed revenues, banks would make loans easier.
-At 18, you could get around 1 million euros, and pay back 1,7 million over your entire life.
+The first obvious thing is that loans would be more subsidized.
+Having revenues guaranteed by governments, banks would provide loans more easily.
+At 18 you could get around 1 million euros, and repay 1,7 million over your entire life.
 Let's say up to 82 years: this is the average expectation in Switzerland.
-The increasingly precise statistics (poor privacy) have already led to the disbursement of mortgages at the age of 60, it would not be an absolute novelty.
+The increasingly precise statistics (poor privacy) have already led to the provision of 60-year mortgages today, which would not be an absolute novelty.

 No more economic guarantees, but health guarantees

-Couples would have a monstrous figure of 2 million euros at their disposal.
-In the end, the amount to borrow would depend on age, lifestyle choices and genes.
-Instead of proof of income they would undergo periodic health checks.
-Banks, instead of worrying about credit scores, would start evaluating our health rankings.
-Sooner or later they would switch to health care themselves and start offering health products, as well as funding the science of longevity in order to increase lifespan (and debt).
+The couples would have a monstrous amount of 2 million euros at their disposal.
+Ultimately the amount you should borrow would depend on your age, lifestyle choices and genes.
+Instead of proof of income, they would undergo periodic health checks.
+Banks, instead of worrying about credit scores, would start evaluating our health ranking.
+Sooner or later they would move into healthcare themselves by starting to offer healthcare products, as well as funding the science of longevity in order to increase lifespan (and debt).

 The new Swiss dream: married at 18, he bought the dream house plus two brand new sports cars, thanks to the universal basic income!

-Eventually a "health score" would be updated in real time by data from all smart or wearable devices.
-A bit like today for the black box of the car.
-This score would be associated with a Card and a financial AI would constantly adjust the repayment amounts and the available credit limit.
-Concepts such as "salary" and "pension" would be totally out of date.
+Eventually a “health score” would be updated in real time from data from all smart or wearable devices.
+A bit like what we see today with the black box of the car.
+This score would be associated with a Card and a financial AI would constantly adjust the repayment amounts and available credit limit.
+Concepts such as "salary" and "pension" would be totally obsolete.

 USA model: a new company

-In the United States, the proposed amount (even by a former presidential candidate, Andrew Yang) is $ 1.000 per month.
-It's not much, you can't really live in it, and you can't borrow much.
-Now that we know what the Swiss are trying to do, it seems a bit of a rip off.
+In the United States the amount proposed (even by a former presidential candidate, Andrew Yang) is $1.000 per month.
+It's not much, you can't really live on it, and you can't borrow much.
+Now that we know what the Swiss are trying to do, it seems like a bit of a rip-off.
 But let's analyze it anyway, because it too would produce profound social changes.

-First of all it would favor the creation and structuring of Micro tribes.
-Life in common would become a rule.
-How can we not only live but thrive on a universal basic income?
-Groups of 5 to 50 individuals gathered around a specific interest, hobby or belief would pool their income to begin establishing a life of their own from the current system.
-Lightweight communities with few properties: worry-free backpacking and roaming, with strong collective support.
+First of all, it would encourage the creation and structuring of Micro Tribes.
+Living together would become a rule.
+How can we not only live, but thrive with a universal basic income?
+Groups of 5 to 50 individuals gathered around a specific interest, hobby, or belief would pool their income to begin establishing a life autonomous from the current system.
+“Light” communities, with few properties: backpack and roaming without worries, with strong collective support.

 Digital nomads in the true sense of the word